Eamon Duffy: Early life

-Duffy was born on 9 February 1947, in Dundalk, Ireland.
+Duffy was born on 9 February 1947 in Dundalk, Ireland.
 He describes himself as a "cradle Catholic".
-He was educated at St Philip's School and the University of Hull.
-He undertook postgraduate research at the University of Cambridge, where his doctoral advisers were Owen Chadwick and Gordon Rupp.
+He was educated at St Philip's School.
+After grade school, Duffy graduated from the University of Hull in 1968 with a BA plus honours, then from Selwyn College, Cambridge in 1972 with a PhD, dissertation titled Joseph Berington and the English Catholic Cisalpine movement 1772-1803.
+His doctoral advisers were Owen Chadwick and Gordon Rupp.
+Duffy then completed a DDiv at Cambridge in 1994.

 Academic career

 Duffy specialises in 15th- to 17th-century religious history of Britain.
 He is also a former member of the Pontifical Historical Commission.
 His work has done much to overturn the popular image of late-medieval Catholicism in England as moribund, and instead presents it as a vibrant cultural force which needed a multi generational Long Reformation to reshape Britain into a Protestant society.

+He was president of the Catholic Theological Association of Great Britain from 2002 to 2004.

 On weekdays from 22 October to 2 November 2007, he presented the BBC Radio 4 series 10 Popes Who Shook the World – those popes featured were Peter, Leo I, Gregory I, Gregory VII, Innocent III, Paul III, Pius IX, Pius XII, John XXIII, and John Paul II.

 Duffy moved to Magdalene College in the University of Cambridge in 1979, and was professor of the history of Christianity from 2003 to 2014.
 Since 2014 he has been emeritus professor.
 In 2004 he was elected as a fellow of the British Academy.